giuliopanda/admin-form-pro/readme.md

 - FIXBUG: The plugin miscounted the total number of records when the group by was present
 - FIXBUG: On import it does not recalculate CALCULATED FIELD type fields

-### V.1.2.0 2022-11-23
+### V.1.2.0 2022-11-23 NEW FIELDS
 - FIXBUG: saving text remove html.
 - FIXBUG: (database_press) button create list from query, the list it creates doesn't work!
 - IMPROVEMENT: new hooks to add new functionality when creating a new form.
 - FIXBUG [Only for PRO] (list-browse) csv download didn't work.
 - REFACTOR: renamed the other hooks and created the legacy for the old hooks
 - IMPROVEMENT: Possibility to use the database in the Pro version even if the admin form is not installed
-- FEAT: new fields: color picker and range
+- NEW: new fields: color picker and range
 - DOCS: list_view_formatting.

 ### V.1.1.0 2022-11-17
 - FIXBUG: (list-form) When I create a new field the autoincrement doesn't appear
-- FEAT: (list-form) new field: field email, link
+- NEW: (list-form) new field: field email, link
-- FEAT: (list-form) when you create a field it also creates a default in the list view.
+- NEW: (list-form) when you create a field it also creates a default in the list view.
 In lookups it doesn't create the additional field and it doesn't hide the main one
 - FIX MAJOR BUG: (list-structure) If I save a lookup without primary the query gives an error.
 - IMPROVEMENT: Documentation of field types
 - FIXBUG: the namespaces referring to object verification were wrong.
 Discovered on calculated field